jimmyable/jimmyjoseph.github.io/_posts/2018-01-27-chocolate-viz.md

 ## Seaborn

 But we haven't used numpy yet?
-What's the point in even making trvial plots that can be made on excel?
+What's the point in even making trivial plots that can be made on excel?
 Well, below is a randomly generated data plotted using `Seaborn`, it makes plots not easily do-able in excel.

 {% highlight python %}
 from scipy.stats import kendalltau